Dominexis/Collatz-Conjecture/README.md

     - There are four known cases where a greatest common divisor is equal to the base denominator (or its negative).
 These represent integer solutions to the loop formula.
 If a fifth case can be found, then the Collatz conjecture is false.
     - Given the ever-increasing base denominators, and the relative smallness of the greatest common divisors, it is unlikely that a fifth case will be found.
     - Trying to find such a case is a problem very adjacent to the distribution of primes.
 This suggests the Collatz conjecture is intimately connected to the mystery of the primes.

+## Visual Plotter

+The visual plotter will take the output of the loop plotter and generate a file containing a grid array where loop length is plotted horizontally and loop weight is plotted vertically.
+Each grid cell contains a single number.
+At the moment, that is the smallest simplified denominator which can be generated with those loop parameters.
+It is expected that the further out you go, the larger the numbers will generally get, but this is not proven.